AmanKumarIT/Facial-emotions-Detector/README.md

 # Facial-emotions-Detector
-A facial emotion recognition model which detects your emotions in real life
+A facial emotion recognition model which detects your emotions in real time